kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 </div>

 **Notes:**
-- Notice that steps 5-9 are a modified [Autosave Hotshot](#autosave-hotshots) using fast transit to trigger an Autosave while the Load Menu is open, rather than moving through a load zone.
+- Notice that steps 5-9 are a modified [Autosave Hotshots](<Hotshot#autosave-hotshots>) using fast transit to trigger an Autosave while the Load Menu is open, rather than moving through a load zone.
 - If no transit point has ever been set in the Destination Module, Transit Point Storage will spawn you at the default spawn location for the module.

 This glitch can be used to store only one transit point per module, but you can store one for every module and travel there as long as the Autosave conditions are met.
 See [Forced Autosaves](#forced-autosaves) for a list of modules whose transit points can be warped to.